 Sexual tension feels like the only way to make the feeling go away is to act on your desires.
-You might be sexually attracted to your best friend, and wish that you could just kiss them, and so much more!
+You might be sexually attracted to your best friend and wish that you could kiss them, and so much more!

 What Causes Sexual Tension?

-If two people feel sexual attraction for each other, or if one person is sexually attracted to another, a lot of sexual feelings and desires can build up, and this leads to sexual tension.
+If two people feel sexual attraction for each other, or if one person is sexually attracted to another, many sexual feelings and desires can build up, which leads to sexual tension.